infinite-table/infinite-react/www/pages/blog/2022/11/08/why-another-datagrid.page.md

 ## Enter [React](https://reactjs.org/)

-We were quite far in building the DataGrid component, with a dedicated templating engine under the hood (by the way, it was really performant in comparison to similar solutions at that time), virtualization implemented and major functionalities finished ... when JSConf EU 2013 happened.
+We were quite far in building the DataGrid component, with a dedicated templating engine under the hood (by the way, it was really good in comparison to similar solutions at that time), virtualization implemented and major functionalities finished ... when JSConf EU 2013 happened.

 ### JSConf EU 2013